lvzon/clusterlots/README.md

 This subroutine takes the same arguments and returns the same variables as cluster_matrix(), but requires one additional argument: the size of the random sample.

 There are some problems with this method, notably that outliers in this second step will be assigned to the closest cluster, rather than forming a new cluster.
 This implementation will therefore bias outliers in the sample, but hide outliers in the rest of the dataset.
 This still needs to be fixed.
+Also, it would be nice to have adaptive selection of the sample size, and checking of the results.

 Note that this code has not been thoroughly tested, and I have not extensively checked the algorithm for correctness.
 If you want to cluster small datasets (up to a few thousand points), you're probably better off using more established packages such as Gnu R, Matlab or the open-source C Clustering Library by Michiel de Hoon et al.: